-Woosmap is a Local Search Engine as a Service, which helps developers and marketers to add a local approach to the customer journey.
+Woosmap is a Location Intelligence Platform, which helps developers and marketers to add a local approach to the customer journey.
 Our contributions are focused on the knowledge of the geographic profile of your website visitors and linking them to your point of sale.
 We’re here to help you become an expert in the local aspect of your customers, ready to get started?

 In this article, you’ll learn how to start embedding Woosmap features in your website, and we’ll provide some helpful resources to use as you work.